wayoxmedia/mystorepanel/README.md

-# My Store Admin
+# My Store Panel
-A restful API for a store admin to manage restaurant products, orders, and customers.
+A restful API for a store admin to manage store products, orders, and customers.

 ## PreRequisites